10 Must-Have Winch Accessories (for Off-Roading)

 rhino recovery strap

-Like the above-mentioned tree saver, but it serves an alternate purpose.
-A recovery strap is typically used to recover one vehicle using another.
-However, combine this with a heavy-duty winch and you have yourself a pulling machine.
-Recovery straps are much longer than their tree saver counterpart, with tree savers typically measuring 6ft and recovery straps 20-30ft in length.
+• A recovery strap is used to recover one vehicle using another, and can be combined with a winch for enhanced pulling power.
+Recovery straps are longer than tree saver straps and are a must-have for multi-vehicle recoveries.
 Recovery tow straps are also different from traditional tow strap, and they can actually serve a dual purpose.

 9. Winch Cover